appsparkler/study/java/collections.md

 - Not very common - most of what it can do can be achieved by ArrayList
 - Can be used when we want to insert a large number of items somewhere in between the list.
 - Take up more memory than ArrayList
+- They can be used to implement arrays that behave like queues - FIFO for ex.

+### HashMaps